maclobdell/ftf2016/instructions.md

 1. If the buzzer is not yet connected to your board, do xyz
 1. We use pulse width modulation to create the square waves, the buzzer is connected to pin 3
 1. We have a `play_tone` function, now let's hook it up...
-1. Under '// YOUR CODE HERE (1)' add the following code
+1. Under '// YOUR CODE HERE' add the following code

 ```cpp
 static void play_note1() {